Communication Skills for Uncertain Times

 Here are 4 tips for communicating during uncertain times.

 1. Assume Positive Intent.
 Ever got an email that sent you over the edge and made your blood boil?
 When we are fatigued it can be easy to be triggered into a defensive or angry response.
 If, however, we stop and re-read the email while assuming the sender had positive intent – that they really just wanted to help, to support – when they sent it, you will feel your temperature drop and a rational and measured response will be easier to craft.

 2. Clear is Kind.
 Quoting Dr. Brené Brown, “Clear is Kind and Unclear is Unkind.”
 As we all navigate the choppy waters of uncertainty, clarity in your communications becomes even more important.
 Clarity grounds us and it gives direction.
 It supports us and it creates accountability.
 It makes the difference between communication and miscommunication.

 3. Over-communicate.
 When we are in a constant state of stress, of learning, of uncertainty, our ability to retain information suffers.
 When you have something important to say (not your everyday things but the really important stuff), say it more than once and say it in more than one way.
 Communicate to everyone on the video conference call at the start of the week, send an email with important details mid-way through the week and remind people again at the end of the week.
 When you feel like a broken record, you might have said it enough!

 4. Be transparent.
 If there are times when your communication skills fail you and things don’t go as planned, admit it.
 Acknowledge that you could have handled it differently, apologise, and try again.
 Situations where miscommunication is at fault can spiral out of control very quickly.
 Nip that spiral in the bud with another conversation and change the outcome.

-If you are looking to up your communications game, check out our Art of People Management workshop happening in October.
+If you are looking to up your communications game, check out our Essential People Management Skills workshop.
 Communication skills are a big focus!